Yijiki/Cybersecurity-Lab-SIEM/docs/setup.md

 sudo nano /var/ossec/etc/ossec.conf
 ```

 Add the following block, replacing the URL with your copied webhook URL.
-The `rule_id` tag ties this integration to the suspicious PowerShell download rule:
+The `rule_id` tag ties this integration to the PowerShell download rule:

 ```xml
 <integration>